 Water companies manage available water resources within key zones, called Water Resource Zones (WRZ).
 These zones share the same raw resources for supply and are interconnected by supply pipes, treatment works and pumping stations.
 As such the customers within these zones share the same available 'surplus of supply' of water when it is freely available; but also share the same risk of supply when water is not as freely available during dry periods (i.e. deficit of supply).
-For current WRMPs, Water companies have undertaken resource modelling to calculate if there is likely to be a surplus of available water or a deficit in each WRZ by 2040, once additional demand from growth and other factors such as climate change are taken into account.
+For current WRMPs, Water companies have undertaken resource modelling to calculate if there is likely to be a surplus of available water or a deficit in each WRZ by 2045, once additional demand from growth and other factors such as climate change are taken into account.
+The GNA is located across three WRZ: AWS Norwich and the Broads WRZ; Norfolk Rural WRZ; and, North Norfolk Coast WRZ (see Figure 5-1).